 No. Repairs will be performed immediately and repair payments will be processed and collected by the school.

-Can you print from the Chromebook?
+Can you print from a Chromebook?

-Digital online file sharing between staff and students is one of the great advantages of the Chromebooks and is an easy and efficient way to distribute digital learning content.
+Digital online file sharing between staff and students is one of the great advantages of Chromebooks and is an easy and efficient way to distribute digital learning content.
 Printing of documents from the Chromebooks is available but students and teachers are encouraged to utilize the ease and efficiency provided by Google Classroom and Canvas to distribute and gather student assignments.
 Reducing the amount of paper used for printing improves the global environment, reduces operating costs at the school, and helps support the culture of digital learning.